Insprill/custom-advancement-messages/README.md

 ## Support

-For support, please join the [Discord Server](https://discord.gg/ZW4dvfr).
-Once you join, go to the `community-support` channel then ask your question and someone will get back to you.
+For support, please join my [Discord Server][discord-url].
+Once you join, you can ask your question in the `#community-support` channel.
+Note that this is all done in my free time and support is *not* guaranteed.
 **Do not ask questions via the issue tracker.**